IQTLabs/FakeFinder/README.md

   2. Inbound TCP access on port 5000
   3. Allow all outbound traffic on all ports.

-You will need to initialize an EC2 instance and execute the following steps once for each detector.
+For each detector you will need to launch an EC2 instance with the aforementioned configuration, ssh into it, and execute the following steps.

 1. Create a directory and mount your EFS drive with the weights into it.
 ```